Accurate and Scalable Stochastic Gaussian Process Regression via Learnable Coreset-based Variational Inference: INTRODUCTION

-In summary, our contribution is a novel, coreset-based \emph{stochastic} variational $\gp$ inference algorithm that, (1) finds a coreset-based, sparse variational posterior that faithfully approximates the true $\gp$ posterior; (2) maximizes a lower-bound over the log-marginal likelihood that is amenable to stochastic optimization; (3) requires only $\bigO{M}$ parameters to be learned, at computational and memory complexities of $\bigO{M^3}$ and $\bigO{M^2}$, respectively; (4) offers a numerically stable algorithm, and (5) outperforms stochastic variational $\gp$ inference alternatives on simulated and real-world datasets.
+In summary, our contribution is a novel, coreset-based stochastic variational $\gp$ inference algorithm that: \begin{enumerate} \item Finds a coreset-based, sparse variational posterior to faithfully approximate the true $\gp$ posterior, enabling up- and down-weighting the influence of pseudo-points during learning (Section \ref{ssec:exp_coresets} and Appendix \ref{asssec:app_exp_posterior_predictive},\ref{asssec:app_exp_coreset_weights});

+\item Maximizes a lower-bound over the marginal log-likelihood that is amenable to efficient stochastic optimization (Section \ref{ssec:cvtgp_lowerbound});

+\item Provides a numerically stable algorithm requiring only $\bigO{M}$ parameters to be learned, at computational and memory complexities of $\bigO{M^3}$ and $\bigO{M^2}$ (Table~\ref{table:bigo});